Calculate page height and width Skip to content

 5. Position-based attribution

-position based attribution
+position based attribution model

 A position-based attribution model (also known as U-shaped attribution) gives more credit to the first and last touch interactions.
-40% of value is given to both – the first and last interaction, and the remaining 20% is attributed to the channels in the middle.
+40% of the value is given to both – the first and last interaction, and the remaining 20% is attributed to the channels in the middle.
 The logic here is simple: the 2 most important touchpoints are the moment a customer finds you and the moment they buy.

 The best use case for a position-based attribution model